History of the Central Liquidity Facility

 - Easing collateral requirements for certain assets securing loans.

 To view the interim final rule, click here.
-This rule will expire December 31, 2020.
+This rule expired December 31, 2022.